 Our Hanoi Instagram Tour will take you to the most Instagrammable spots in Vietnam’s capital, all in one day.
 If you’re looking to experience the local culture, try some delicious food and get a ton of great vacation photos, then this is the tour for you!
 Our all-inclusive Hanoi day$109 Book now

 Where to stay

-More and more accommodations have set up shop in Myanmar in recent years.
+More and more accommodations have set up shops in Myanmar in recent years.
 It's really necessary because many hotels are fully booked during peak season.
-So I’d strongly recommend booking your accommodations in advance.
+So I’d strongly recommend booking your accommodation in advance.

 There are hotels in all price and comfort categories – from simple backpacker hostels for less than 20 dollars per night to luxury hotels for 200 dollars or more.
 Basic mid-range hotels charge between 30 and 60 dollars per night.

-For that price, you can expect a clean room with a relatively comfortable bed, air-conditioning, and a warm shower.
+You can expect a clean room with a relatively comfortable bed, air-conditioning, and a warm shower for that price.
 Breakfast is usually included in Myanmar as well.

 - Tipping is rather uncommon in Myanmar.
 No one expects tips at simple restaurants or street food stalls.
-If you leave some money on the table, they might even run after you and try to give you back your change.
+If you leave some money on the table, they might run after you and try to give you your change back.
 Taxi drivers don’t expect a tip either.